nathanshauer/phasefield-jr/README.md

   - Click `Apply` to load the data.

 5. **Visualize the data**: Use the various visualization tools in ParaView to explore the simulation results.
 You can adjust the display properties, apply filters, and create animations to better understand the phase field analysis.

+## Quantitative analysis using Mathematica notebooks

+The project includes two Mathematica notebooks for quantitative analysis of the simulation results:

+1. **Notebook 1: Analysis of Bar under Tension**
+  - This notebook analyzes the results from the `example1` simulation.
+  - Open the notebook `example1_timexsigma.nb` using Wolfram Mathematica
+  - Follow the instructions within the notebook to import the data from the txt file and perform the analysis.
+  - This notebook presents the plot of `sigma/sigma_peak x time`, where `sigma_peak` is calculated analytically

+2. **Notebook 2: Analysis of Single-edge Notch Plate under Tension**
+  - This notebook analyzes the results from the `example2` simulation.
+  - Open the notebook `example2_pdelta.nb` using Wolfram Mathematica
+  - Follow the instructions within the notebook to import the data from the txt file and perform the analysis.
+  - This notebook presents the plot `Reaction force x imposed displacement`

+To execute the notebooks:

+1. Open the desired notebook (`example1_timexsigma.nb` or `example2_pdelta.nb`).
+2. Execute each cell using `shift+enter`.
+You can also execute all cells by pressing `cmd+a` (`ctrl+a` in linux/windows) followed by `shift+enter`